lukegibson101/flukey-feathers-badminton/README.md

  * Warning: Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections. - this is through design choice as the gallery page is consisting of images only

  ## **Bugs**
 There is one know bug on the website.
 On the gallery page when reducing to 2 collums as the page resizes there is a noticeable amount of white space between the images and the footer.
 This happens on Chrome and Edge browsers but displays as it should on Firefox.
-Safari mobile also seems to be unaffected
+Safari mobile also seems to be unaffected.
+As a fix, the 2 collums were removed and the site now goes straight to 1 collumn when resizing.
+The gallery background was also change on 1 collumn to the same as the footer to hide the 1 pixel gap that was created and make the transition from gallery pictures to footer seemless

 ![Gallery Bug](docs/read-me/gallery-bug.png)